Lume

 Kick-off Times and Time Zones

 Matches are played across three host countries spanning four time zones.
-On IPTV, the EPG (Electronic Programme Guide) should automatically display kick-off times in your local timezone β€” but it is worth verifying this before the tournament.
+On IPTV, the EPG (Electronic Programme Guide) should display kick-off times in your local timezone β€” but it is worth verifying this before the next match window.

 Typical kick-off times (local US Eastern Time):